-Anyone who has been around shipping container homes knows that it can be difficult to get a permit to build.
+Anyone who has researched shipping container homes knows of their numerous advantages, but one difficulty they do present is getting permission to build one.
 This is why finding land in the correct area is one of the most important stages of your build.

 In this article, we’ll discuss things to look for before sharing a few of the best U.S. states to build in.

 Unfortunately, you can’t build a shipping container home anywhere you want.

 Where you can build a container home depends on your local building and planning department’s zoning regulations and building codes.

 It’s important though not to confuse building codes and zoning, as they are two separate things.

 Zoning regulations state where a house can be built and help keep similar buildings near each other.
 For instance, by zoning an area as residential, you can be certain that Walmart won’t open a warehouse next door to you!
 However, sometimes the regulations can be excessive and restrictive.

 In contrast, building codes stipulate the standards for the construction (i.e. how a home should be built).